 After sitting down with a health practitioner and discussing your condition’s root cause, the next step is to treat the problem.
 The following treatments for your thinning eyebrows include:

-To prevent nutritional deficiencies leading to hair loss in both women and men, supplements with omega-3 and omega-6 fatty acids and antioxidants are helpful.
+To prevent nutritional deficiencies leading to hair loss in both women and men, supplements with omega-3 and omega-6 fatty acids and antioxidants can help.

-Acupuncture may help increase blood flow with Alopecia Areata, for it lessens the possibility of charging the hair follicle bulb.
+For people with Alopecia Areata, acupuncture can help increase their blood flow and lessen the possibility of charging the hair follicle bulb.

-Castor oil is a home remedy that helps inhibit thinning eyebrows and bring back the thickness of your brows.
+Castor oil is a home remedy that helps inhibit thinning eyebrows and bring back the thickness of the strands.

 Hair transplant is also an alternative treatment for thinning eyebrows.
-The skin section from other parts of the body with a lot of hair is removed and transferred to the thin spot.
-Just like scalp hair replacement, eyebrow transplant restoration involves the removal of a section of the skin from a place that has enough hair and then having the hair follicles transplanted to a sparse area in your eyebrows.
+Just like scalp hair replacement, eyebrow transplant restoration involves the removal of a section of the skin from a place that has enough hair.
+The hair follicles from this portion of the skin are then transplanted to a sparse area in your eyebrows.

 Contact-Sensitizing Topical Chemicals